demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

 ## Known limitations
 - GET objects by ID is not allowed.
 - Filtering objects by ID or version not allowed.
 - POST and DELETE objects is not allowed.
-Can not add or delete indicators using TAXII2 Server.
+Cannot add or delete indicators using TAXII2 Server.

 ## How UUIDs work in TAXII2 XSOAR